A children's book for grown-ups by Jon Evans

 Do I need to know anything about NYC to appreciate the book?

-Not at all - but if you do, there are a bunch of Easter eggs you'll probably enjoy.
-I used to live in New York, and this book is, among other things, sort of my love letter to the city.
+Not at all - but if you do, there are some Easter eggs you'll probably enjoy.
+I used to live in New York, and this book is, among other things, my love letter to the city.

 You're posting one chapter a day.
 How many chapters are there?

 It turns out there were exactly ninety.
-(The whole novel is 92,000 words long, which would work out to about 300 pages in book form.)
-You can read all the chapters online; alternately, I've also put up the entire novel as a single HTML file to be downloaded onto your laptop/palmtop/phone.
+(The whole online novel is 92,000 words long, which would work out to about 300 pages in book form; the print version, which has been edited and tightened, is approximately 80,000 words.)

 Credits